ornithogalumumbellatumscratch280/ff-item/README.md

 ---

-# 🚀 FF Item Library — Free Fire Items Database & Explorer
+# 💽 Free Fire Items Database & Explorer

 Welcome to **FF Item Library** — a powerful, fast, and user‑friendly **Free Fire item search and explorer tool** designed for players, collectors, and Free Fire enthusiasts. 🔥
 This web app enables you to **search, filter, preview, and explore** Free Fire items with ease.
 Whether it’s weapon skins, characters, emotes, backpacks, bundles, pets or other in‑game cosmetics — find them all in one place!